Water Law: An Overview

 In the United States, three different use allocation systems have developed to determine the rights of private persons in water.
 The first is the riparian doctrine, which developed in the water-abundant eastern United States.
 The second is the system of prior appropriation or “first-in-time, first-in-right,” that developed in the western United States.
-Finally, a handful of states adopted a hybrid system, which contains parts of both the prior appropriation and the riparian systems.
+Finally, a handful of states have adopted a hybrid system, which contains parts of both the prior appropriation and the riparian systems doctrines.
 Because water allocation regulation is complex, it is best to contact your state water agency to determine the system used by your state.
 List of State Water Offices.

 Riparianism limits the use of water to only those landowners with riparian land.
 In order to be classified as a riparian landowner, the landowner must own a parcel of land adjacent to the watercourse, i.e. a river, stream, lake, or pond, from which the landowner plans to use the water.
-Even then, the water may only be put to a reasonable use, and the courts can enjoin unreasonable uses.
+Even then, the water may only be put to a reasonable use.
+The courts can enjoin landowners for unreasonable uses.

 The riparian landowner has the right to make “reasonable use” of the watercourse.
-This means that the riparian landowner may make a reasonable use of the waters, as long as that use does not interfere with the reasonable use of another downstream riparian landowner.
-Reasonableness is a comparison of the proposed use with the other riparians’ uses.
-The law considered any natural uses, such as water for drinking, watering livestock, or watering a garden, as reasonable.
+This means that the riparian landowner may make a reasonable use of the waters as long as that use does not interfere with the reasonable use of another downstream riparian landowner.
+Reasonableness is determined by comparing the proposed use with the other riparians’ uses.
+Any natural uses, such as water for drinking, watering livestock, or watering a garden, are considered reasonable under law.
 Artificial uses, such as those for irrigation or industry, are considered reasonable uses under most states’ laws.

 Non-riparian landowners generally have no right to use water, although some riparian jurisdictions may allow it.
 A majority of jurisdictions require proof of actual harm from the use of water on non-riparian land.
-The minority follows the Restatement (Second) of Torts § 855, which allows for the reasonable use of water on non-riparian land, but only if the user also owns riparian land.
+The minority follows the Restatement (Second) of Torts § 855, which allows for the reasonable use of water on non-riparian land only if the user also owns riparian land.